CharlieAudain/cubity-arena/README.md

 Deployment: Live on Vercel with CI/CD.

-Authentication: Robust system supporting Guest Mode (frictionless entry), Google Sign-In, and account linking to save progress.
+Authentication: Robust system supporting Google Sign-In and account linking to save progress.

 🧩 The Timer Engine